Dual Diagnosis Treatment Plano, IL

 Breaking Free Inc - 12.7 miles from Plano, IL

-Breaking Free Inc is a dual diagnosis treatment center in Aurora, IL that provides treatment services for mental health and substance use disorders that include generalized anxiety disorder as well as avoidant personality disorder.
+Breaking Free Inc is a dual-diagnosis treatment center in Aurora, IL that offers treatment services for substance use and mental health disorders that include dependent personality disorder as well as schizophrenia.

 Address: 120 Gale Street, Aurora, IL 60506 in Kane County